harmony-one/h/progress/philipp-petzka.md

+2025-03-27 Q1 Review: The vision for Harmony to be the Home of Simple DeFi became more structured and detailed, with most of my work contributing to that vision.
+Q1 was driven by extensive product research focussing on laying the knowledge foundation to develop cross-chain products on Harmony.
+Users should be able to access yield opportunities across several ecosystems in a simple click and leverage custom strategies on Harmony.

+The Yield Enhancer is ready to be launched, and the treasury is accruing yield for it.
+To enable a better user experience, the bridge infrastructure of Harmony needs to be improved.
+I built a partnership with Socket protocol to make any asset quickly available via the issuance of wrapped tokens and ensure fast deposits and withdrawals for users.
+Additional product ideas are evolving around stablecoins, yield product leveraging, and portfolio management.

 2025-03-23 Sun: This week, I mostly researched the most profitable farming opportunities for treasury farming and to help the team understand certain protocol mechanics, risk factors, strategy execution steps, etc. Apart from that, I continued writing the product description for a basis trade stablecoin protocol earning fees from funding rates.

 2025-03-17 Sun: I discussed a more detailed relationship model with Socket Protocol and joined a call with them and Aaron to discuss the technicals.
 We are waiting for more detailed technical descriptions.